acntech-archive/jz17-frontend-app/README.md

 # TodoApplication Frontend

-Sample application used for demo purposes on a JavaZone 2017 talk.
+Sample application used for demo purposes in a JavaZone 2017 talk.